JumaJuiceTime/TheHundredSaints/Adventuring/Hazards and Challenges.md

 **When to roll:** Typically, the roll for getting lost is made at the start of the travel day.
 If the party starts the day travelling along a road (no chance of getting lost), the roll for getting lost is made when they leave the road.

-**Getting lost:** The effects of becoming lost are described in the Dolmenwood Campaign Book.
+**Getting lost:** The effects of becoming lost are described in the Ouran Campaign Book.

 ### Getting Lost in Dungeons